thijsi123/Dataset-Editor/README.md

 │
 ├── image_tagger.py  # Your main script
 ├── .gitignore
-├── README.md
+├── config.json # This file will be created by the script ├── README.md
 ├── requirements.txt
-└── tags/  # This folder will be created by the script when needed
+└── tags/  # This folder will be created by the script
 ```